Murder of Kacie Woody: Disappearance and investigation

-Investigators learned from Kacie's friends that Dave had told her he was on his way to Arkansas from California at the time she disappeared.
-They launched a search around the local area for clues to his location; at a Conway Motel 6, they discovered a 1993 Buick Regal with a California license plate.
-Detectives learned that it belonged to a man named David Fuller, who had checked in December 2 and booked his stay for a week, requested no maid service, and had angrily complained to the staff about not being able to connect to the Internet from his room.
+Investigators learned from Woody's friends that Dave had told her he was on his way to Arkansas from California at the time she disappeared.
+They launched a search around the local area for clues to his location; at Conway Motel 6, they discovered a 1993 Buick Regal with a California license plate.
+Detectives learned that it belonged to a man named David Fuller, who had checked in on December 2 and booked his stay for a week, requested no maid service, and had angrily complained to the staff about not being able to connect to the Internet from his room.
 When detectives searched his room, they found Fuller's packed suitcase, laptop, camouflage clothing and rubber gloves; they noticed that the bed had not been slept in.

 After checking with the Conway Enterprise Rent-A-Car, where an employee stated that Fuller had behaved strangely, repeatedly stepping outside to smoke while filling out his paperwork, detectives subpoenaed the paperwork.
 They learned that his phone number matched one repeatedly dialed from the Woody home, that he'd rented a silver Dodge Caravan minivan, and that his credit card had very recently been charged by a self-storage facility in Conway.
-Fuller was confirmed to be "Dave", and at this point, he was upgraded from a person of interest to a suspect in Kacie's disappearance.
+Fuller was confirmed to be "Dave" and was upgraded from a person of interest to a suspect in Kacie's disappearance.

 Conway Police Sgt.
 Jim Barrett and two FBI agents arrived at Fuller's storage unit at around 6:00 PM on December 4.
 The door was pulled down and had no lock; when it was lifted, they noticed the silver Dodge Caravan inside, forward-facing with its engine running.
 When Barrett began to enter the unit, a single gunshot was fired.
 Law enforcement ran for cover and called for backup, while shouting commands for anyone inside to surrender, with no result.
 When a SWAT team arrived around 8:30 PM, they stormed the unit.

-David Fuller had shot himself in the head when Barrett had lifted the unit's door; his body was found lying on the floor behind the minivan, still holding a 9 mm Luger near the van's back seats, which had been removed.
-Barrett found Kacie's body lying supine in the back of the minivan, with her wrists and ankles chained to the four corners of the van's floor.
+David Fuller had shot himself in the head when Barrett had lifted the unit's door; his body was found lying on the floor behind the minivan, still holding a 9mm Luger near the van's back seats, which had been removed.
+Barrett found Woody's body lying supine in the back of the minivan, with her wrists and ankles chained to the four corners of the van's floor.
 Fuller had raped her before shooting her in the head.
-Also found was a half-empty bottle of chloroform and a rag next to Kacie's head.
-(The Man With a Van episode states that the bottle of chloroform was found in the Woody home at the beginning of the investigation.)
+Also found were a half-empty bottle of chloroform and a rag next to Woody's head.
+(The Man With a Van episode states that the bottle of chloroform was found in the Woody home at the beginning of the investigation).
 Although Kacie's time of death could not be agreed upon, it was determined that she had been dead for hours, and a medical examiner concluded that she had likely been rendered unconscious by the chloroform from her abduction to the time she was murdered.